AlexanderB1290/oracle-cando-workshop/agile/README.md

-To develop your project using Agile methodology, **follow the instruction in the tutorial [Using Agile Methodology in Oracle Developer Cloud Service](http://www.oracle.com/webfolder/technetwork/tutorials/obe/cloud/developer/AgileDevelopment/AgileDevelopment.html)** as to use Agile in your springboot-sample project you can start following the instruction directly from section **Creating a Project and Some Issues**, *point 6*: `6.
+To develop your project using Agile methodology, **follow the instruction in the tutorial [Using Agile Methodology in Oracle Developer Cloud Service](http://www.oracle.com/webfolder/technetwork/tutorials/obe/cloud/developer/AgileDevelopment/AgileDevelopment.html)** as to use Agile in your springboot-sample project you can start following the instruction directly from section **Creating a Project and Some Issues**, point 6:
+`6.
 Once project provisioning is completed, you are automatically taken to your new project’s Project page.
-Click the Issues tab.`.
+Click the Issues tab.`

 Apply Agile instruction (names of issues, tasks etc.) to match your springboot-sample project.

 ![](../images/Issues tab.png)